jeffminlin/vmcnet/README.md

 1. To enable the development and testing of new architectures and algorithms for training neural network wavefunctions in first quantization.
 2. To serve as a companion codebase to several papers, listed below.

 This repository was built as a JAX port of an internal TensorFlow project started in 2019 which itself was initially inspired by the work of [David Pfau, James S. Spencer, Alexander G. D. G. Matthews, and W. M. C. Foulkes](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.2.033429).
-Their repository (and its own JAX branch) can be found [here](https://github.com/deepmind/ferminet).
+Their repository can be found [here](https://github.com/deepmind/ferminet).

 ## Installation